 The residents of the Villa mainly live in autonomy and by themselves.
 The facilities are taken care of by the current group of residents and with the according solicitude.
 Mindfulness and awareness are constant co-beings and from time to time, the pears need to plucked off the tree.
 However, to assist coordinating projects and spaces as well as to welcome newbies and wave farewell to the departing, beings from the collective will tag along the residents, sometimes.

 The selection of artists or artist collectives is carried out by the collective Villekulla, after effective application and based on the principles of grassroots democracy.

-The costs for the residency amount to CHF 150.–, per month and person and aim to cover ancillary costs for the time of the stay.
-Personal guests of the residents are asked to undertake a solidarity contribution of total CHF 50.– per week and person.
+The costs amount to CHF 220.– for the 4 week residency, CHF 330.- for the 6 week residency and CHF 660.- for the 12 week residency per person and aim to cover ancillary costs for the time of the stay.
+Personal guests of the residents are asked to undertake a solidarity contribution of total CHF 8.– per night and person.
 Visits of groups bigger than 5, are to be coordinated with the collective Villekulla.

 Communication / Publicity